 Jason Sanders (Creative Director)

-General Eclectic is behind some of Toronto’s most successful and critically acclaimed underground music events.
-As a DJ, event producer and graphic designer, he blends music, art and the intangible into an alluring atmosphere that’s become his signature.
-His vinyl collection is more than 7,000 records strong and he’s earned a solid reputation over his 14 years in Toronto, where he’s produced and created memorable custom designs for events ranging from the underground hip-hop and soul weekly Red Beet Lounge to the massively popular Footprints parties.
-Whether on the dance floor or the drafting board, General Eclectic lights up the ears, eyes and minds of those around him with his unique skills.
+General Eclectic is Uma Nota’s resident DJ and the artist behind some of Toronto’s most successful and critically acclaimed underground music events.
+As a DJ, event producer and graphic designer, Jason blends music, art and the intangible into an alluring atmosphere that’s become his signature.
+His vinyl collection numbers more than 7,000 records strong and he’s earned a solid reputation over his more than 15 years in Toronto, where he’s created memorable custom designs for numerous events, ranging from the underground hip-hop and soul weekly Red Beet Lounge to the massively popular monthly Footprints parties.
+Whether on the DJ booth, dance floor, drum kit or drafting board, General Eclectic lights up the ears, eyes and minds of those around him with his unique skills.

 Alex is a cultural producer and the founding artistic director of Uma Nota Culture and has taken a leading role in programming and producing Uma Nota events.
 In addition, Alex is currently an Artistic Associate at Harbourfront Centre, Toronto’s premiere cultural institution on the waterfront.
 Alex, who speaks several languages (including French, Portuguese and Greek), has travelled to Brazil numerous times to more deeply study Maracatu de Baque Virado and other northeastern Brazilian cultural manifestations.
 He has published articles and blog posts, given presentations and appeared on CBC Radio to speak about a number of these Brazilian forms and has been recognized by the Toronto’s Brazilian community with a special award for his role in the diffusion of Brazilian music and culture in Toronto.